PratyushKore/CovFIT/README.md

 # CovFIT
 A website for mask detection.

 CovFIT is a software for mask detection in a website.
-It is a project for the Med-o-Vate 2021 Hackathon by Pratyush Kore and Saathvik Somujayabalan.
+It is a project for the Med-O-Vate 2021 Hackathon by Pratyush Kore and Saathvik Somujayabalan.
 It uses machine learning to classify images based on whether or not the person is wearing a mask.

 ## Installation